April 21st, 2020 Last Updated on: August 18th, 2021

 Pemmican With Fruit

-This unique recipe was made for a hearty food that was easy to carry along on trips.
+This unique indigenous recipe gained popularity as a hearty dish that was easy to carry along on trips.
 Pemmican is simply a combination of dried meat such as Buffalo or venison, dried berries, and lard or meat fat.
 Traditional recipes used chokecherries, but more modern recipes can use any type of dried fruit you prefer.

 Prickly Pear Cactus Jelly